Mentorship Program

 What is expected of you as a Mentor?

-Your involvement will span through the summer, with a time commitment of approximately 20 hours (or more if you'd like!)
+Your involvement will span from November to April, with a time commitment of approximately 20 hours (or more if you'd like!)

 More information: